 lmutil lmstat -a

 For MATLAB jobs the number of Slurm tasks (--ntasks) should always be 1, but if given the necessary resources some MATLAB functions can make use of multiple threads (--cpus-per-task) or GPUs (--gres gpu).
 If you use the higher-level parpool-based language constructs such as spmd and parfor MATLAB will make temporary files under your home directory (in ~/.matlab/local_cluster_jobs) for communication with worker processes.
-To prevent simultaneous such parallel MATLAB jobs from interfering with each other you can use:
+To prevent simultaneous such parallel MATLAB jobs from interfering with each other you should tell them to each use their own job-specific local directories: